SwipeChain/swipechain-docs/docs/README.md

 - Python

-[_P2P_](/api/p2p/) outlines the functions available to the P2P API.

-[_JSON-RPC_](/api/json-rpc/) contains instructions on how to use the JSON-RPC API to interact with the Swipechain blockchain.
+[_JSON-RPC_](https://exchange.swipechain.org/json-rpc/getting-started) contains instructions on how to use the JSON-RPC API to interact with the Swipechain blockchain.
 This technology is of particular interest to exchanges looking to use a Bitcoin RPC-like interface to integrate Swipechain into their platform.

-[_Webhooks_](/api/webhooks/) describes how to use the webhooks feature of Swipechain v3 to "listen" to events on the Swipechain blockchain.
+[_Webhooks_](/guidebook/core/webhooks) describes how to use the webhooks feature of Swipechain v3 to "listen" to events on the Swipechain blockchain.
 This is especially useful for developers who are looking to drive action in their applications in response to specific blockchain events (transactions, vote, etc.)

 ### [FAQ](/faq/)